 Olympic Bobsledder Steven Holcomb won two bronze medals in the 2014 Sochi Olympics and a gold medal at the 2010 Vancouver Olympics despite having a serious eye ailment.
 Holcomb had vision problems for quite some time, but things really took a turn for the worse for him after his LASIK surgery in 2000.

 Originally his vision problems were manageable.
-At first Holcomb was able to keep up with his declining eyesight by changing his prescription lenses and contacts every year, then that turned into every six months.
+At first, Holcomb was able to keep up with his declining eyesight by changing his prescription lenses and contacts every year, then that turned into every six months.
 His sight deteriorated rapidly, forcing him to change his lenses every four to six weeks.
 Holcomb said, “Eventually, they couldn’t make contacts strong enough for me.”

 He underwent LASIK to fix his vision problems, but the surgery actually accelerated his declining sight.
-He was diagnosed with keratoconus.
+Doctors diagnosed him with keratoconus.
 Keratoconus is a protrusion of the cornea.
 As the cornea thins over time, the person will have a decrease in vision which can be severe.
 Holcomb tried to hide how bad his sight had become by withdrawing from people and faking his way through annual physicals by memorizing the first few lines of the eye chart so that he could stay on the bobsled team.

 Finally, his eyesight reached a point where he was afraid he would cause an injury to a teammate.
 He saw dozens of specials who recommended corneal surgery, also warned that it may not correct his vision.
 He then saw Dr. Brian Wachler who told Holcomb he could fix his vision with a two step-procedure.
-When the operation was complete, Holcomb’s vision was restored.
+Holcomb awoke with restored vision after this operation.
 It was all a very difficult ordeal for the athlete.

 LASIK Risks for Athletes

 There are special risks for athletes that undergo LASIK surgery.
 For athletes, the risk of complicates are higher because they are at greater risk for eye injury; this is especially true if the operated-on eye has not fully healed before the injury occurs.
 Athletes who play full-contact sports like football, hockey, and wrestling are at the greatest risk for these complications.